dominiktelka/dominiktelka/README.md

 ### Hi there, I'm Dominik Telka! 👋

 - 🔭 I’m currently working on website when you can put information about your stolen bike.
-- 🌱 I’m currently learning Angular.
+- 🌱 I’m currently learning React.js/Three.js/ReactThreeFiber.
-- 👯 I’m looking to my first job as Developer.
 - 💬 Ask me about my current projects.
 - 📫 How to reach me: [LinkedIn - Dominik Telka](https://www.linkedin.com/in/dominik-telka-203102183/)
 - 😄 Pronouns: He/His